DouniaBK/Quiz-me-Sailor/README.md

 ## Validation
   * HTML has been validated with W3C HTML5 Validator and the errors found were all corrected.
   * CSS has been validated with W3C CSS Validator and the errors found were all corrected.
-  * Javascript has been tested and validated using Jshint and the errors found were all corrected.
+  * Javascript has been tested and validated using Jshint and the warnings reported were all corrected.

 ## Testing
-  * The site has been through a rigorous testing process of sailing quiz enthusiasts among friends and family members, including my mentor and myself.
+  * The site has been through a rigorous testing process of sailing quiz enthusiasts among friends and family members, including my mentor and myself
   * Each feature was first tested on the developer tools before being added to the VScode
   * The user cannot start the quiz without filling in the username field
   * Various bugs have been reported and solved (see bugs section for further details)